netdata/netdata/libnetdata/gorilla/README.md

 the Gorilla implementation adds support for dynamically sized pages that contain a variable number of Gorilla buffers.

-Each buffer takes 512 bytes and compresses incoming data using the the Gorilla
+Each buffer takes 512 bytes and compresses incoming data using the Gorilla
 compression:

 - The very first value is stored as it is.